-Auburn University’s Master of Real Estate Development, or MRED, program in the Harbert College of Business is enlisting seasoned developers who have prospered despite changing real estate trends and fluctuating markets to share their stories and collective wisdom with today’s students.
+Auburn University’s Master of Real Estate Development, or MRED, program in the Harbert College of Business and the College of Architecture, Design and Construction is enlisting seasoned developers who have prospered despite changing real estate trends and fluctuating markets to share their stories and collective wisdom with today’s students.

 The CityBuilders program is the brainchild of MRED professors Michael Robinson and Greg Winchester (below, right).
 Through panels, webinars and videos produced by the MRED program, students have access to the advice and suggested best practices of leading real estate developers who are Auburn alumni or friends of the university.